 If a child leaves school, whether at the end of Year 6 or before, all documentation and information, including any safeguarding or child protection concerns, will be transferred to the new school.
-No information will be retained by the school, in accordance with UK GDPR regulations.
+No information will be retained by the school, in accordance with GDPR regulations.

 The SENCo will communicate directly with the SENCo at Secondary school for pupils leaving primary school at the end of Year 6.
 This will include description of need, strategies and interventions which have been successful.
-These meetings will take place in addition to the transfer of all other documents and information as part of an 'enhanced transition'.
+These meetings will take place in addition to the transfer of all other documents and information.